cerner/fhir.cerner.com/content/millennium/dstu2/general-clinical/procedure.md

 ## Search

-Search for Procedures that meet supplied query parameters:
+Search for procedures that meet supplied query parameters.

     GET /Procedure?:parameters

 _Notes_

-* The [Procedure.notPerformed] modifier element is not supported and will not be returned.
+* The [Procedure.notPerformed] modifier element is not supported and not returned.

 ### Authorization Types